FLSA: Full-Time, Exempt

 Salary, Benefits, Work location

-This position is full-time, exempt, with a starting salary of $75-85k DOE, and reports to the Deputy and Legal Director.
-Full benefits package includes 100% paid medical + 80% for dependents, 403b retirement with employer match after one year, and more.
-Generous time off: 3 weeks’ vacation + a personal day, 12 sick days, 13+ holidays, plus Summer Short Fridays and one week Winter Break.
+This position is full-time, exempt, with a competitive salary, and reports to the Board of Directors.
+Full benefits package includes 100% paid medical + 80% for dependents and more.
+Time off: 3 weeks vacation, 12 sick days, 12+ holidays, plus Summer Short Fridays and one week Winter Break.

 Our office is located on the Embarcadero in downtown San Francisco, close to many transit options.
 We’re currently remote with our office available for optional use.
-We do not yet have a target date for return to the office, but we expect to offer at minimum part-time remote.
-While remote, may not work outside CA for more than 30 consecutive days at a time.
+We do not yet have a target date for return to the office, but we expect to offer a hybrid model upon return.
 Employees must be fully vaccinated for in-person work.

-General working hours are 9am-5pm M-F. LCCRSF is woman- and minority-led, with about 30 staff.
-We are flexible, family-friendly, and value health, wellness and balance.
-We follow ADA guidelines – reasonable accommodation may be made to enable individuals with different abilities to perform the essential functions.
+General working hours are 9am-5pm M-F. LCCRSF is woman- and minority-led, with about 30 team members.
+We are flexible and family-friendly and value health, wellness and balance.
+We will encourage and support you to take care of yourself!
+We follow ADA guidelines – reasonable accommodations may be made to enable individuals with different abilities to perform the essential functions.

-Job is open until filled and applications will be reviewed on a rolling basis.
-We hope to have someone start in March!
-Applicants should submit 1) a thoughtful cover letter; 2) a resume; and, 4) three professional references by email to firstname.lastname@example.org (put “Communications Manager” in the subject line.)
+The application deadline is March 31, 2022.
+We encourage applicants to submit materials as soon as possible as applications will be reviewed on a rolling basis.
+Applicants should submit 1) a thoughtful cover letter; 2) a resume and 3) three professional references by email to firstname.lastname@example.org (put “Executive Director” in the subject line.)
 Questions can also go to that email.

-In your cover letter, in addition to describing your interest in the position and qualifications, please respond to the following question: What in your background and experience has prepared you to work for an organization dedicated to advancing racial equity and immigrant justice?
+In your cover letter, please describe your interest in the position, provide a detailed statement of purpose highlighting relevant qualifications in the areas outlined above, and respond to the following question: What in your background and experience has prepared you to work for an organization dedicated to advancing racial equity and social justice in this moment?
 Feel free to think broadly about your response, applying professional or personal experiences.